kateek5417/sep10-freedom-project/blog/entry03.md

 Another skill I practiced was organization.
 After my prior research of existing technology and my brainstorm of future technology, I had to organize my notes into a neater and labeled format.
 For part A, I organized my technology into 'Applications' 'AI' and 'Hardware' as well as including the websites from where I got the information.

-Content:

-* Intro
-  * Nowadays, technology plays a crucial role in the health of our beloved pets.
-From little things like making appointments, filing information, to huge machines for X-rays and scans, none of it would be possible without technology.
-Hence why it is important for vets and pet lovers alike to know about technology which will help play large roles in keeping their little friends safe.

 This is how I organized my notes for parts A and B:

 Current tech